 EMDR Therapy can work for traumatic events, anxiety disorders, stress reduction, complicated grief, panic disorder, and phobias.
-I received my basic training from Dr. Phil Manfield (inventor of the Flash Technique) at John F. Kennedy University and have since had continuing education in the treatment of panic, pre-verbal trauma, physical problems, and children, among other specialized treatment.
+I received my basic training from Dr. Phil Manfield (inventor of the Flash Technique) at John F. Kennedy University.
+Since then I have had continuing education in the treatment of panic, pre-verbal trauma, physical problems, and children, among other specialized treatment.
 I am a certified EMDR therapist by EMDRIA (EMDR International Association) and use it regularly in practice.
 Many clients have been very satisfied with the freedom they've gained from disturbing memories.
 Good news: it can also be used online!

 Clinical hypnosis can be a very effective approach to healing from anxiety, depression, physical discomfort, and unwanted habits.
 It is a way of bypassing the conscious mind and the resistances and limitations that places on your healing.
 Instead, we can access the subconscious mind and all the resources and possibilities it possesses.
-I have noticed success in removing tension, easing anxiety, and reducing compulsive behavior patterns.
+I have noticed success in removing tension, increasing motivation, easing anxiety, and reducing compulsive behavior patterns.
 It can also be a way to reduce physical pain and access motivation in people with depression.